Meet The World Wave Project

 So it's fair to say the industry is booming.

 However, in the twenty years leading up to 2015 the field of fake waves - or artificially created waves, or engineered waves, choose your term - was dominated, not by wavepools, but by artificial reefs.
 And in turn that industry was dominated by one company, Amalgamated Solutions and Research - simply known as ASR.
-ASR was a New Zealand company headed up by two surfers, Dr Kerry Black and Dr Shaw Mead, who met at the University of Waikato while Mead was doing his thesis studying the architecture of high performance surf breaks and their potential for replication.
+ASR was a New Zealand company headed up by three surfers, two of whom, Dr Kerry Black and Dr Shaw Mead, met at the University of Waikato while Mead was doing his thesis studying the architecture of high performance surf breaks and their potential for replication.

 ASR sold a vision of surfonomics based on the ‘build it and they will come’ mold.
 Flagging regional councils saw visions of Snapper Rocks appearing on their grim, marginal, and mostly closed-out beaches, and they bought into the concept that good waves attract surfers and that interest converts into dollars.
 See Bali, or Hawaii, or the Gold Coast, for instances of regional economies built on the back of good waves.